 Emergency Action Center

-The Emergency Action Center (EAC) staffs a 24-hour communications center to provide a link between TDCJ, TBCJ, TDCJ managers, staff members and other state and federal agencies regarding serious or unusual incidents occurring within the agency.
-During Fiscal Year 2009, the EAC received more than 17,498 reports of serious or unusual incidents occurring at TDCJ facilities.
-EAC works with the Texas Department of Public Safety’s Division of Emergency Management to monitor emergencies such as hurricanes, fires and floods that could affect the agency.
+The Emergency Action Center (EAC) staffs a 24-hour communications desk to provide a link between TDCJ, TBCJ, TDCJ managers, staff members and other state and federal agencies regarding serious or unusual incidents occurring within the agency.
+EAC provides valid, accurate, and timely information, which plays a critical role in managing risks associated with incidents inherent in the correctional environment.

 Agency staff writes and produces informational and training videos dealing with criminal justice and prison management.
 Routine duties include providing video services and footage to criminal justice agencies, news media and educators.
-Additionally, audiovisual support is provided for bimonthly TBCJ meetings, Board committee meetings and special events.
+Additionally, audiovisual support is provided for bimonthly Texas Board of Criminal Justice meetings and special events.

-Media Services’ website coordinator integrates current information from TDCJ divisions into the agency’s website, located at www.tdcj.state.tx.us.
+Media Services’ Web content manager monitors and integrates current information from TDCJ divisions into the agency’s website, located at www.tdcj.state.tx.us.
 The website features an online job search by region and type of job, online applications for prospective employees, an online offender search and information in Spanish.

 Office of the General Counsel

 The Office of the General Counsel (OGC) has three sections: Legal Affairs, Litigation Support, and Program Administration.
 Attorneys oversee the Legal Affairs and Litigation Support sections, while a program supervisor manages the Program Administration section.